Using your US phone in Japan

 If you need to use your phone in public, try to find a quiet spot away from public spaces to make or receive a call.
 If you can’t find a space, try to text whoever is calling you to let them know you’ll call them back when you can find a less public area to make or receive a call.
 If you absolutely can’t find a quiet space to use your phone, at the very least, ensure you’re quiet while you’re on your call.

-Similarly, it’s considered rude to watch videos on your phone without headphones, so make sure your headphones are connected so people around you don’t have to listen to your favorite YouTuber giving you travel tips.
+Similarly, it’s considered rude to watch videos on your phone without headphones, so make sure your headphones are connected so people around you don’t have to listen to your favorite YouTuber giving you travel tech tips.
 It’s also recommended to keep your ringtone and text notifications quiet.
 If you can, opt for silence mode so your phone vibrates when you get a call or text, but doesn’t make any sound.

 Lastly—and this is good advice no matter where you travel—don’t walk around staring at your phone!
 If you need to use your phone for directions or while you’re out and about, don’t impede the flow of foot traffic.
 Pull over to the side to do what you need to do, and make sure you’re always aware of your surroundings.